ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 >    match those suggested by the equation above.
 Use `approx` if necessary.
 >    \_Hint: `step([0, 1, 1, 0], 0.04, 0.02, 0.01)` is a suitable invocation.
 It
 >    will return an array of the form `[0, ?, ?, 0]`.
 You'll need to calculate
->    the missing values manually using the equation above in order to compare the
+>    the missing values manually using the equation in order to compare the
 >    expected and actual values.
 >
 > 4. Assuming that this test fails, fix it by changing the code in the `step()`